 In mid-November, I made a somewhat last-minute decision to run the Richmond Half Marathon (we were already planning on being there since my hubby was leading the 3:05 marathon pace group).
 I originally write this off with the return of my leg issues, but ultimately signed up because I wanted to be out there and honestly, the thought of watching yet another race from the sidelines made me cringe.
 Being chronically sidelined changes your perspective in a lot of ways.
 I didn’t care about whether I was fully “prepared” (my run mileage has been minimal - maybe 12 miles/week) or how long it would take me.
 I have rebuilt a solid aerobic base from cycling and figured worst case scenario I could walk.
 The best part about Richmond was going in with zero expectations other participating in a sport that I enjoy despite my current limitations.
 Sharing the miles with a friend made it all the more special (thanks Tanya!).
 I was and still am thankful for the opportunity to run and the aerobic fitness to cover the miles.

 The next step is to have an intra-vascular ultrasound (IVUS) and angiogram next week, the same procedure that ultimately diagnosed and pinpointed my endofibrosis issues this past April.
+I honestly have no idea what to expect.
 That being said, this has been and continues to be an interesting season.
 On one hand, I have have found a way to highly engage in my training and rebuild a solid base of fitness despite my limitations (yay!).
 I have stayed true to my desire to spent lots of quality time on my bike this fall and am currently swimming better than I have in several years (possibly ever!)
 On the other hand, I have this leg issue once again hanging over my head, an issue that was supposed to be long behind me, which has added a lot of stress and uncertainty to the process.
 On one hand I am highly motivated, focused on making the most of that which I can do, and am looking forward to the 2019 season.
 On the other hand, it’s difficult to plan or emotionally invest myself into a process without knowing how or when I will return to full leg health.
 This season has cultivated a greater sense of gratitude for each and every workout knowing that the next one is not guaranteed.
 I am learning that endurance is continuing to have faith in the process and "show up" even when things are not going according to plan and results don't reflect efforts.
 It's taking the cards you've been given and playing them to the best of your ability.
 Finding, or sometimes even making your own silver lining.
 Cultivating strength and the willingness to continue when you feel like you're completely tapped out.
 It’s been a difficult and at times very frustrating process getting back to full health, but I have no choice but to move forward in full confidence that I will get there.
 I’m thankful for all those that have supported me through this roller coaster of a year: my wonderful husband, coach, surgeons, PT, family, friends and others.
 A solid support system (and A LOT of prayer) has certainly been key to keeping my head together this past year.
 This season has not been about chasing big goals - although they are still there patiently waiting their turn - but pursuing full health so I continue in the sport that I love.
 In the end I know it will 100% be worth all the effort.